Governance and Corporate Responsibility Committee Charter

 PURPOSE OF THE COMMITTEE

-The Governance and Corporate Responsibility Committee takes a leadership role in shaping the governance of the corporation and provides oversight and direction regarding the functioning and operation of the Board of Directors.
+The Corporate Governance Committee takes a leadership role in shaping the governance of the corporation and provides oversight and direction regarding the functioning and operation of the Board of Directors.

 The Committee also provides oversight on management succession, the Company’s sustainability strategy and performance, environmental and safety issues at the Company, ethics and business conduct of the Company, its political activities, and human resources practices.